astorlucas/petclinic-based-automation/readme.md

-# Spring Petclinic REST Backend & Modern Frontend
+# Spring Petclinic REST Backend & Frontend

 This project is a RESTful backend for a veterinary clinic, with a modern static frontend for managing owners, pets, vets, visits, pet types, and specialties.

-## 🚀 Getting Started
+## Getting Started

 ### Running Locally